Part 2/7

 The same line of thinking applies to dream journals.

-It ends up being a guidebook to your subconscious.
+The dreams become tools, a guidebook to your subconscious.

 People who write their dreams down are rare